splunk/attack_range/README.md

 ```

 ## Cloud Optimized
-Using the Attack Range for automated detection testing in a Continuous Integration (CI) pipeline, needs the ability to build Attack Range in a short time.
+Using the Attack Range for automated detection testing in a Continuous Integration (CI) pipeline, needs the ability to build it quickly.
 Therefore we introduced the mode cloud optimized by combining [packer](https://packer.io/) and [terraform](https://www.terraform.io/).
-In this mode you need to need to build the AMIs with packer and then use terraform with the prebuilt AMIs:
+In this mode you need to build the AMIs with packer and then use terraform with the prebuilt AMIs:

 - Build AMIs with packer
 ```